 Tabata is the ultimate fitness trifecta.
 It's fast.
 It's fun.
 It's effective.
-We've tweaked the standard structure a bit turning each Tabata into a superset.
-Rather than doing one exercise for four minutes, you alternate between two complementary moves for eight minutes.
-This modification gives your working muscles a bit more rest time between sets, which translates into better form for all your reps during in each Tabata.
+We've tweaked the standard structure a bit, turning each Tabata into a superset.
+Rather than doing one exercise for four minutes, you alternate between two complementary moves for a total of eight minutes.
+This modification gives your working muscles a bit more rest time between sets, which translates into better form for all your reps during each Tabata.

 Jumping jacks: This classic calisthenic move gets the heart rate going; add in some cross jacks for variety.